mwbowers/mwbowers.github.io/reference/host-services/web-display-file-class-feedback-aid-property.md

 ---
 title: WebDisplayFile.FeedbackAID Property

-Id: amfWebDisplayFileClassFeedbackAIDProperty
-TocParent: amfWebDisplayFileClassProperties
-TocOrder: 40

-keywords: FeedbackAID property
-keywords: WebDisplayFile.FeedbackAID property
-keywords: AidKeyIBM enumeration, used by
-keywords: enumerations [ASNA.Monarch.WebDspF], AidKeyIBM, used by
-keywords: aid keys, to provide feedback for field in display file
-keywords: feedback, Aid key to provide feedback for field in display file
-keywords: aid key to provide feedback for field in display file
-keywords: display files, aid key to provide feedback for field
-keywords: how to, set aid key to provide feedback for field in display file
-keywords: how to, return aid key to provide feedback for field in display file

 ---

 Gets or sets the feedback AID key used to provide feedback for a specific field on the web form.